 I know residents want to see concerted police action taken to address violent crime.
 I will support Warwickshire Police in taking a zero-tolerance approach, with particular emphasis on knife crime and gang-related activity, as well as alcohol-fuelled crime.
-I will also look to maximise the opportunities to gain additional funding for Warwickshire from governmental schemes to make our public spaces safer and feel safer for all.
+I will also look to maximise the opportunities to gain additional funding for Warwickshire from governmental schemes, so that our public spaces feel safer and are safer for all.

 Police action alone will not solve the societal problems that underpin violent crime, so a strong partnership approach is needed.
 I will support and play an active part in the formulation of a county-wide violent crime strategy.
-This will develop a better understanding of the problem and help direct coordinated action to reduce the levels of offending.
+This will develop a better understanding of the problem and help direct co-ordinated action to reduce the levels of offending.

-I will also help to fund initiatives which work with young people to emphasise the dangers and consequences of carrying knives, helping them make better life choices.
+I will also help to fund initiatives that work with young people to emphasise the dangers and consequences of carrying knives, helping them make better life choices.
 Through timely and effective interventions, I want to prevent young people being drawn into violence.